troglobit/finit/README.rst

    Standard LIBLIBS are inherited from the build enviornmant.

 **prefix=**
+   Base prefix path for all files, except ''sbinbdir'' and ''sysconfdir''.
+   Used in concert with the ''DESTDIR'' variable.
+Defaults to /usr

+**sbindir=**
    Path to where resulting binaries should install to.
 Used in concert with the ''DESTDIR'' variable.
-Defaults to /usr/local
+Defaults to /sbin

 **sysconfdir=**
-   Used after ''prefix'' to create the path to finit.conf configuration file.
-Defaults to /etc
+   Path to where finit configuration files should install to.
+Used in concert with the ''DESTDIR'' variable.
+Defaults to /etc, but is currently unused.

+**PLUGINS=**
+   List of stock finit plugins to build and install.

+**plugindir=**
+   Absolute path to where finit should look for dynamically loadable plugins at runtime.
+At installation prepended by ''DESTDIR'' and ''prefix''.
+   Defaults to /lib/finit/plugins

 **DESTDIR=**
    Used by packagers and distributions when building a relocatable